YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/02_mojits.rst

 The templates for Mojito applications are HTML files that may contain semantic templates for variable substitution.
 The default templating system used by Mojito is Handlebars.
-You can use other templating systems as well, but the for the purpose of this tutorial, we’ll only be covering Handlebars.
+You can use other templating systems as well, but for the purposes of this tutorial, we’ll only be covering Handlebars.

 If you know nothing about Handlebars, we suggest that you read the `Handlebars